cymonsgames/ASCIIpOrtal/README.md

 ASCIIpOrtal is a text based puzzle game inspired by the popular video game.
 In ASCIIpOrtal you overcome challenges by placing portal way-points, joining two points in the map.
-If they player or any object passes through one portal way-point it will seamlessly exit the other.
+If the player or any object passes through one portal way-point it will seamlessly exit the other.
 Since both way-points are the same point on the map the player's view through the portal reflects this and space warps around you as you pass through the portal.